 The other cool thing is you get to see some awesome places.
-I’ve sent my developers all around the world – and, especially working on the luxury ships, I’ve gotten to send them to really nice places.
+I’ve sent my developers all around the world.
+Especially working on the luxury ships, I’ve gotten to send them to really nice places.
 You get to go stay in a floating 5-star hotel for a few days with all your meals catered by expert chefs.
 It doesn’t suck.

-Roxanne: Everything you’ve said leads perfectly into my next question.
-You were mentioning how you get to take your employees on cruises.
+Roxanne: You mentioned how you get to take your employees on cruises.
 What’s the most stressful situation you’ve encountered during a cruise deploy?

 Greg: Oh dear.
-It was the very first time I deployed software – and I’m talking a major deployment here.
-The software we deployed runs almost every guest-facing aspect on the ship, including lots of back-of-the-house stuff – it’s basically a giant piece of software we’d worked on for a year and a half.
+The very first time I deployed software – and I’m talking a major deployment.
+The software we deployed runs almost every guest-facing aspect on the ship, including lots of back-of-the-house stuff.
+It’s basically a giant piece of software we’d worked on for a year and a half.

-I took a team of 5 or 6 guys with me, and it was a brand new ship.
-The network was a mess – it hadn’t been installed correctly.
+I took a team of 5 or 6 guys with me on a brand new ship.
+The network wasn’t installed correctly.
 Internet was a mess because the satellite company was a new company.
-Half the people who were there had never launched a new ship before.
+Half the people there had never launched a new ship before.
 Everything was a complete disaster.

-Some of the guys who were with me, you know – they have family and kids – so after 2 weeks on the ship, I sent them home.
-Somebody needed to stay to debug televisions that weren’t working, fix signage systems that were doing strange things, and check all the guest-facing services that were under our control.
+Some of the guys with me had family and kids.
+After 2 weeks on the ship, I sent them home.
+Somebody needed to stay to debug televisions that weren’t working, fix signage systems, and check guest-facing services that we controlled.
 So I stayed behind.
-And I was stuck on that ship for 37 days.
-It’s the world’s nicest place to be stuck, but you’re still essentially a prisoner in the office building of a client and you can’t leave until everything works.
+And I stayed on that ship for 37 days.
+It’s the world’s nicest place to be stuck, but you’re still essentially a prisoner and you can’t leave until everything works.

-Eventually there were passengers on board, because the ship had to sail.
-I was on more than one cruise back-to-back, and I had passengers throw things at me because they were angry about a TV channel missing.
+Eventually passengers boarded, because the ship had to sail.
+I stayed on more than one cruise back-to-back, and I had passengers throw things at me because they were angry about a TV channel missing.

-At one point, I was almost going out of my mind.
-I was alone in a room for 37 days.
+At one point, I almost lost my mind.
+I stayed alone in a room for 37 days.
 I hadn’t seen my fiancée for a while.
-Eventually, they flew her out because they were worried I was starting to look a little ragged.
-They flew her out for a ‘conjugal visit’ or something like that, which really helped. but However, what helped the most was that the majority of these issues had nothing to do with us.
+Eventually, they flew her out because they worried I looked a little ragged.
+They flew her out for a ‘conjugal visit’ or something like that, which really helped.
+However, it helped to know that the majority of these issues had nothing to do with us.
 They were all network, vendor, and hardware provider issues.
-I was just there to make sure all our stuff worked.
+I remained there to make sure all our stuff worked.

-The realization that sometimes, things are completely out of your control and there’s nothing you can do about it, and there’s no point in stressing about it, was really valuable.
+That realization proved really valuable.
+Sometimes, things are completely out of your control and there’s nothing you can do about it.
+There’s no point in stressing about it.

-The other thing that was really valuable was that, inadvertently, I proved that we’re the kind of company that would be prepared to have their CEO aboard a ship for almost 40 days just to make sure that everything went right, and that bought us loads of credibility.
+Inadvertently, I proved that Sourcetoad is the kind of company that would be prepared to have their CEO aboard a ship for almost 40 days just to make sure that everything went right, and that bought us loads of credibility.

 Roxanne: What do you hope to see in the next few years in Tampa Bay when it comes to technology?

-Matt: Kind of like PandaDoc that was out in San Francisco and now they have a large presence at the Station House.
+Matt: Kind of like PandaDoc: based out in San Francisco, and now they have a large presence at the Station House.
 And speaking of other companies outside of Sourcetoad, who is a person and/or an organization that you think is doing something right and innovative in the area?

-Greg: The tech company in the area that I really respect and appreciate in the way it’s run – everything, down to their procedural stuff – is AgileThought.
+Greg: The tech company in the area that I really respect and appreciate in the way it’s run is AgileThought.
 I think they know what they’re doing.
 Their hearts are in the right place.
 Their heads are in the right place.
 They have the expertise in that industry and they’ve built a really solid, good company.
 I have huge amounts of respect for them.